Thesis

 Source: Replit

-Replit also provides an analytics function for every Repl to help Replit users better understand their user bases.
-With the analytics dashboard, Replit users can understand page views, browsers, traffic referrers, etc.
+Analytics: Replit also provides an analytics function for deployed projects to help Replit users better understand their user bases.
+With the analytics dashboard, Replit users can understand data points across things like page views, browsers, traffic referrers, and request durations.

 Source: Replit